Ismail Ajjawi, Harvard University Student From Lebanon, Barred From Entering The United States

 Ismail Ajjawi, who was selected as a member of Harvard’s incoming freshman class – the class of 2023 – was deported by U.S. officials not long after he arrived at Boston Logan International Airport in Massachusetts on Friday, according to Harvard University’s student newspaper The Harvard Crimson.

-According to the student publication, Ajjawi, who residents in Tyre, Lebanon and is Palestinian was questioned by immigration officials for hours after his entry.
-He also allegedly had his phone and computer searched by U.S. officials, according to a note written by the 17-year-old obtained by The Harvard Crimson.
+According to the student publication, Ajjawi, who residents in Tyre, Lebanon and is Palestinian, was questioned by immigration officials for hours after his entry.
+He also allegedly had his phone and computer searched by U.S. officials, according to a note written by the 17-year-old and obtained by The Harvard Crimson.

 Harvard said that it was trying to resolve the situation before classes were slated to begin after the Labor Day weekend, on September 3, according to The Harvard Crimson.

-The newspaper reported that immigration officials reportedly questioned Ajjawi about statements that his friends had made on their social media accounts, though Ajjawi said that he told officials, who he said screamed at him, that he had not interacted with their posts.
+The newspaper reported that immigration officials reportedly questioned Ajjawi about statements that his friends had made on their social media accounts, though Ajjawi reported that he told officials, who he said screamed at him, that he had not interacted with their posts.

-“I responded that I have no business with such posts and that I didn’t like, [s]hare or comment on them and told her that I shouldn’t be held responsible for what others post,” he wrote according to The Harvard Crimson.
+“I responded that I have no business with such posts and that I didn’t like, [s]hare or comment on them and told her that I shouldn’t be held responsible for what others post,” he wrote, according to The Harvard Crimson.
 “I have no single post on my timeline discussing politics.”

-The student also claimed that immigration officers questioned him about his religion and religious practices in Lebanon during his eight hour stay in the airport before he was deported.
+The student also claimed that immigration officers questioned him about his religion and religious practices in Lebanon during his eight-hour stay in the airport before he was deported.

 A 17-year-old Palestinian Harvard freshman was deported after arriving in Boston, reports @thecrimson.